On this page

 The central statistical agency of the Province of British Columbia, BC STATS collects and publishes reports of statistics from Statistics Canada, provincial government ministries and agencies and from administrative files.
 The website is organized by topic and has information about publications, quick facts about the province and current census information.
-Their A-Z list is often a good place to start your search.
 Also check the Infoline blog for statistical highlights and information about new products and services.

 Note that several key BC STATS publications such as Business Indicators and the Tourism Sector Monitor are available online for SFU researchers.

 BC Stats Publications

 Contains the latest reports such as Current Statistics, Business Indicators, Consumer Price Index, Exports, Tourism Sector Monitor, Earnings & Employment Trends, Labour Force Statistics, Population Highlights, Small Business Quarterly, Quarterly Regional Statistics.

 Time series on a wide range of topics.
 Use this resource to compare time series over several years so you can perform further calculations using a numerical analysis program such as SPSS.